-See the Community Equity Edge Matrix and/or Community Equity Edge Elite Matrix for complete reserve requirements.
+See the appropriate Community Equity Edge Matrix for complete reserve requirements.

 15.8.2 VERIFICATION OF ASSETS

 Assets to be used for down payment, closing costs, debt payoff, and reserves must be seasoned for 30 days from closing date or sourced.